 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

 If you don’t already have a Chase Freedom Unlimited credit card, right now might be the perfect time to consider one.
-While it’s already a top-notch no-annual-fee credit card with potentially flexible rewards, Chase’s newly launched sign-up offer on the Freedom Unlimited really makes it a no-brainer.
+While it’s already a top-notch no-annual-fee credit card with potentially flexible rewards, Chase’s recent changes to the Freedom Unlimited, plus its current sign-up offer, really makes the card a no-brainer.

 Other benefits of the Chase Freedom Unlimited include a 15-month 0% introductory APR on purchases (14.99%-23.74% variable APR afterward), which could be a good option if you’re currently facing some unexpected expenses and need to temporarily carry some debt.
-You’ll also get purchase protection and extended warranty protection, a three-month subscription to DashPass and 5% cash back on Lyft rides through March 2022.
+You’ll also get purchase protection and extended warranty protection with the card.

 That means when you pair the Chase Freedom Unlimited with the Chase Sapphire Preferred, the 1.5% cash back you earn on all your purchases with the Freedom Unlimited can turn into 1.875 cents per point in value when redeemed for travel or through the “Pay Yourself Back” tool.
 And the 5% cash back at grocery stores could be worth as much as 6.25 cents per point when redeemed using those options.